jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

 * :ref:`what you can do with Lists<lists>`
 * :ref:`how to use list comprehensions<lists: list comprehensions>`

-Would you like to test :ref:`making a person?<how to make a person>`
+Would you like to :ref:`test making a person?<how to make a person>`

 -----